 This experiential course designed to meet twice a week will provide students with the career/life management skills needed to thrive at home, school and work.
 Students will be introduced to concepts of contemplative living to establish long and short-term goals.
-Specifically, they will develop skills in reflection, self-awareness,
+Specifically, they will develop skills in reflection, self-awareness, communication, time management and financial planning, integrating an understanding of the Hidden Rules of Class and the Mercy core values.
+This will enable them to understand the impact today's behaviors will have on their long-term desired outcomes.

-INT453 Professional Development & Disability 2 credits This course prepares students with disabilities and those interested in supporting the employment of people with disabilities in the principles and practices related to career management strategies.
+INT453 Professional Development & Disability 2 credits

+This course prepares students with disabilities and those interested in supporting the employment of people with disabilities in the principles and practices related to career management strategies.
 Students will learn about disability-related employment history, messaging, legal requirements, policies, and best practices.
 They will gain experience with career exploration approaches designed to increase a job seeker's self-confidence, choices, and knowledge of career options, explore accommodation strategies in the workplace, and discuss disability disclosure strategies.
 Broader workplace skills necessary for career success are also covered.